Deadline: November 15

 - Developing leaders with a passion for service and making an impact on their community is integral to the program.
 In line with this mission, students will sign a letter of intent to make annual $100 donations to the university upon graduation.

-PLEASE NOTE: The Duchossois Scholarship cannot be combined with other Illinois Tech merit scholarships such as Elevate, Heald, FIRST Robotics, VEX Robotics, Camras, Crown, Leadership Academy, Chicago Police and Fire, Collens, and more.
-If a student earns multiple Illinois Tech merit scholarships throughout the admission process, the university will award the highest merit award for which the student is qualified, but will not combine multiple awards.
+The Duchossois Scholarship cannot be combined with other Illinois Tech institutional scholarships such as Elevate, Heald, FIRST Robotics, VEX Robotics, Camras, Crown, Leadership Academy, Chicago Police and Fire, Collens, and more.
+If a student earns multiple Illinois Tech institutional scholarships throughout the admission process, the university will award the highest institutional award for which the student is qualified, but will not combine multiple awards.